Innocent, the distinctively non-corporate drinks company, has achieved international success by adopting a very different approach to business.

-Here are ten tips from the programme, showing the lessons that SME leaders can learn from Innocent’s unconventional way of working:
+Here are ten tips showing the lessons that SME leaders can learn from Innocent’s unconventional way of working:

 1. Create an authentic culture of trust and respect.
 Trust employees to behave responsibly and encourage them to be themselves at work.
 If people are treated well and they enjoy their work, they’ll be more engaged and more productive.
 These factors motivate employees to work harder.